Frequently Asked Questions

 All shareholders receive a confirmation when they register for our CSA.
 This confirmation contains all the dates for your pick-up.
 We suggest that you mark your calendars so that you do not miss a week.
 If you do miss a week, we are unable to allow you to “double up” the following week and we cannot refund money for a missed week.

-Do I need to be a member of Mass Audubon?
+Do I need to be a Mass Audubon member?

 Is there a work-share component or work hours associated with my share?